Get the cheapest quotes on your auto insurance

 Many RV insurers will cover a tiny house as long as it’s built by a builder certified by the Recreation Vehicle Industry Association.
 If your tiny house is a DIY project, look into specialty tiny house insurance companies.

-You may need homeowners insurance for tiny homes or a mobile home policy if your house isn’t mobile and is on a permanent or semipermanent foundation.
+You may need homeowners insurance or a mobile home policy if your house isn’t mobile and is on a permanent or semipermanent foundation.
 If your tiny home is financed, the lender will likely require you to carry insurance, whether it’s mobile or stationary.

 The coverage you need depends on factors like your RV’s age, how you use it, how often you use it and whether you drive it or not.